bastet27/Tier2-WiCys-CTF-2024/README.md

 ### Solution

 Using the [Wayback Machine](https://web.archive.org/) I typed in the URL and selected the date.
 Scrolling through the page I was able to find the flag.

+## :seven: 7.
+Web Exploitation [Medium] Arcanum

+### Task Hint:
+Deep within the core of the AI Lab, you discover a powerful Large Language Model (LLM) named Arcanum, designed to protect invaluable data.
+An encrypted message from the lab's creator appears: "To access Arcanum's secrets, you must manipulate its responses and decode the hidden keys."
+Your challenge is to exploit the LLM's algorithms, prompting it to reveal the safeguarded information.
+Can you outwit Arcanum and unlock its mysterious flag?

+The instance will run at http://MACHINE_IP

+### Solution:

 ## :one::one: 11.
 Cryptography (Easy) B4sed